Winter Bill Q&A

 Nothing has changed in my home.
 Why is my bill higher this month?

-Heating your home, especially during cold spells, requires more electricity (kWh) to maintain the temperature, even if you don’t change the thermostat.
-According to the Department of Energy, over half of your bill can come from heating your home and water.
 Find out more about Understanding Your NES Bill.
 The increased kWhs are multiplied by the Energy Charge & TVA Fuel Cost Adjustment.
 More information about Rates

 What can I do to reduce my bill going forward?